Bombardier CR4000: Accidents and incidents

-On 9 November 2016, unit 2551 derailed and overturned on a sharp bend approaching Sandilands Junction, before Sandilands tram stop.
+On 9 November 2016, unit 2551 derailed and overturned on a sharp curve approaching Sandilands Junction, just east of Sandilands tram stop.
 There were seven fatalities, with 58 other people injured, sixteen of them sustaining serious injuries.
 Although the speed limit approaching the junction was 20 km/h, the tram had been travelling at an estimated speed of 73 km/h.

-The Rail Accident Investigation Branch (RAIB) are investigating the type of glass installed in the CR4000 vehicles.
-During the derailment, the right hand side of the tram was heavily damaged, breaking or dislodging several bodyside and door windows, and causing multiple people to be ejected or partially ejected from the tram.
+The Rail Accident Investigation Branch (RAIB) is investigating the type of glass windows installed in the CR4000 vehicles.
+During the derailment, the right hand side of the tram was substantially damaged, breaking or dislodging several bodyside and door windows, and causing multiple people to be ejected or partially ejected from the tram.
 Of the seven fatalities, six were ejected through the windows.
-The Office of Rail Regulation (ORR) declined to comment on whether the derailed tram was fitted with laminated safety glass, claiming that it was unable to do so because of the RAIB's investigation.
+The Office of Rail Regulation (ORR) refused to comment on whether the derailed tram was fitted with laminated safety glass, claiming that it was unable to do so because of the RAIB's investigation.
 Bombardier did not respond to requests for information on the type of glass that could have been the cause of fatalities in this derailment.

-As of July 2019, 2551 has not yet returned to service.
+Following the accident, vehicle 2551 was significantly damaged and has since been permanently withdrawn and scrapped.